Joel-Cornfield/SocialMediaApp/README.md

 │   ├── src         # Source code for the frontend
 │   ├── package.json # Frontend dependencies and scripts
 │   └── README.md    # Documentation for the frontend
-├── docker-compose.yml # Docker configuration for the application
 └── README.md        # Overall documentation for the project
 ```